 Coaches: Coaches with air conditioning are used on our group tours for city sightseeing, short excursions to the countryside and longer transfers where necessary.
 Roads in China have generally improved over recent years, but traffic and/or weather conditions may extend driving times.
+Road construction work usually covers an enormous section of road - not just 1-2 kilometres as you may be used to.
 For this reason, the timings listed in the itinerary are approximations only.
+There may be sections of road where the surface is bumpy but our drivers will do their utmost to lessen the impact.